Dnreikronos/Dnreikronos/README.md

-# Wassup 👋
+# Wassup

-I'm João, a senior backend engineer (6+ years in Go) who spends the rest of his time on zero-knowledge cryptography and on-chain code.
+I'm Joao, a senior backend engineer (6+ years in Go) who spends the rest of his time on zero-knowledge cryptography and on-chain code.
 The day job pays the bills; ZK circuits and smart contracts on Ethereum and Solana are the part I actually care about.

 **Highlights:**
 - A ZK dark pool DEX (halo2 + arkworks) and a Solana compliance layer that runs Groth16 verification inside a Token-2022 transfer hook under 200k compute units.
-- 36 merged PRs across Rust open source: 30 in [Zed](https://github.com/zed-industries/zed), 5 in the [Rust compiler](https://github.com/rust-lang/rust), 1 in [Sway](https://github.com/FuelLabs/sway).
+- 49 merged PRs across Rust open source: 30 in [Zed](https://github.com/zed-industries/zed), 18 in the [Rust compiler](https://github.com/rust-lang/rust), 1 in [Sway](https://github.com/FuelLabs/sway).
 - Web3 mentor at Borderless Coding: 60+ engineers, 20+ live workshops.

 ---